Step LLM (:llm)

 MCP Tools

-Use MCP tools when a remote MCP endpoint already exposes the operations you
+Use MCP tools when a remote MCP endpoint already exposes operations you want

 ;; Flow-level setup: